-The Group does not set aside capital for liquidity risk but rather mitigates it by stress test analyses, contingency plans and other measures.
+The Group does not set aside capital for liquidity risk but rather mitigates such risk by means of stress test analyses, contingency plans and other measures.
 The Group recognises that a strong capital position is necessary for maintaining a strong liquidity position.

-The Group assesses its solvency need on the basis of internal models and ensures that it is using the proper risk management systems.
+The Group assesses its solvency need on the basis of internal models and ensures that it uses the proper risk management systems.
 The ICAAP also includes capital planning to ensure that the Group always has sufficient capital to support its chosen business strategy.
 Stress testing is an important tool used for capital planning purposes.